plotly/paketo-buildpacks_pipenv-install/README.md

   # The Pipenv Install buildpack supports some non-required metadata options.
   [requires.metadata]

-    # Setting the build flag to true will ensure that the site-packages
-    # dependency is available on the $PYTHONPATH/$PATH for subsequent
+    # Set the build flag to true to make the site-packages dependency available on the $PYTHONPATH/$PATH
-    # buildpacks during their build phase.
-If you are writing a buildpack that
+    # for subsequent buildpacks during their build phase.
-    # needs site-packages during its build process, this flag should be
-    # set to true.
     build = true

-    # Setting the launch flag to true will ensure that the site-packages
+    # Set the launch flag to true to make the site-packages dependency available on the $PYTHONPATH/$PATH
-    # dependency is available on the $PYTHONPATH/$PATH for the running
+    # for the running application.
-    # application.
-If you are writing an application that needs site-packages
-    # at runtime, this flag should be set to true.
     launch = true
 ```